MasterProgramming1/StudentsManagementSystem/README.md

 6.  **Push your changes in your local dev branch to remote dev branch**

         git push origin dev --force

+7.  **To pull changes from remote repo to your local repo**

+        git pull origin

 Resources and Learning Materials
 --------------------------------